 How do you install tile floors?

 This one’s a doozy.
-See, tile is not easy to install.
-Because it’s attached directly on the subfloor, your subfloor needs to be perfectly level.
-And the tiles themselves need to be laid down with spacers to ensure they’re all the same distance from each other.
-After that, the tiles need to be grouted together to create a waterproof surface.
+See, tile is not the easiest flooring to install.
+Because tile is attached directly to your subfloor, that subfloor needs to be perfectly level (and what is subflooring, you ask?)
+Plus, the tiles themselves need to be laid down with spacers to ensure they’re all the same distance from each other.
+And after that, the tiles also need to be grouted together in order to create a waterproof surface.

 Also, grouting is not the easiest process in the world.
 If you don’t know what you’re doing, it’s easy to make a mess and ruin your beautiful tile floors—so it’s easy to see why tile costs so much more to install than laminate.
 It’s also why installing tiles is not a DIY project unless you really know what you’re doing.
 Ask your local flooring professional instead; it’ll save you a massive headache.